Lesson 1 - Introduction To Acrylic Pouring

 Please get the items listed, so you can begin soon.

-You can save money and the Earth with your supplies - I give some secrets on this below.
+Remember - be thrifty and eco friendly!
+You can save money and the Earth with your supplies - I give some advice on this below.

 Safety First:

 The safety information of every product is elaborated in their Material Safety Data Sheet (MSDS).
 This is available online if you type in (product name) material safety data sheet.
-We recommend reading this sheet for each product that you use.

 FAQ:

-• Floor protection?
-A paint drip sheet, newspaper, tarpaulin or an old bed sheet but paint can go through thin paper, sheets and other cotton fibres so be careful.
+• Floor protection - A paint drip sheet, newspaper, tarpaulin or an old bed sheet but paint can go through thin paper, sheets and other cotton fibres so be careful.

 • Household baking paper is good for putting under your projects while they dry.
 You can use newspaper but it will stick to the paint underneath.